zypher9/zypher9/README.md

 - 👀 I’m interested in blockchain
 - 🌱 I’m currently learning EMC setup
 - 💞️ I’m looking to collaborate on Blockchain ideas
-- 📫 How to reach me at mridulsingh10@gmail.com
+- 📫 How to reach me at zypher@raum.network

 <!---
 zypher9/zypher9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.